AnyBody/anyscript/_posts/2019-02-13-New-forum-system.md

 to easily find related posts.
 ![Search](/assets/images/posts/new-forum_search.png)

-There is also options to search individual topics or options to refine the search to dates, categories, tags, users etc. So now it is much easier to find the relevant information without having to make a new topic.
+There are also options to search individual topics and apply filters to refine the search to specific dates, categories, tags, users etc. So now it is much easier to find the relevant information without having to make a new topic.

 **Nice editor with preview:**

-The editor is really nice.
-It supports a live preview pane, markdown formatting, math using LaTeX, drag-drop images an much more.
+The editor is really user-friendly.
+It supports a live preview pane, markdown formatting, math using LaTeX, drag-drop images, and much more.
 Even if you are not familiar with markdown syntax it is easy to use with the buttons on the toolbar.

 ![Search](/assets/images/posts/new-forum_editor.png)